NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

     h3a03.hera%

-Please note that because LMOD is a hierarchical module system you only see the list of modules that you can load at this point in time (based on what other modules you may have loaded).
+Please note that, because LMOD is a hierarchical module system, you only see the list of modules that you can load at this point in time (based on what other modules you may have loaded).
 To see the complete list of modules available on the system, use the "module spider" command:

 .. code-block:: shell